 - Friction.
 A pharmaceutical packaging supplier uses Magnaplate coatings for reducing friction and providing inert surfaces where chemically-active material could contact equipment components.
 The company makes fillers for handling irregularly shaped containers.
 One filler has a reciprocating head that’s timed to move with the conveyor belt so the filling nozzle can enter, fill and leave the container without touching it.
 For these filler heads, Tufram was applied, allowing the aluminum heads to withstand friction from its moving parts.

 - Corrosion.
 When engineers at another pharmaceutical equipment manufacturer began reassessing their manufacturing facilities, they focused on an 8-foot-diameter center slung centrifuge featuring a perforated basket that holds in-process pharmaceuticals.
 The customer anticipated corrosive attack from acids, bases, and solvents.
-To prevent these attacks, they applied our corrosion-resistant Lectrofluor coating.
+To prevent these attacks, we applied our corrosion-resistant Lectrofluor coating.

 - Speed.
 A packaging equipment manufacturer supplies a variety of pharmaceutical companies with vertical and horizontal form-fill-seal machines for pouch packaging of viscous and aqueous liquid products, tablets, pre-moistened applicators and sterilizable hospital disposables in sealed and peel-open pouches.
 The company used several of our coatings on sealing head components and other key parts susceptible to corrosion, wear and product release issues.